la-voz/ans-feed-by-section-paged/README.md

-# ans-feed-by-author
+# ans-feed-by-section
-ANS Feed by Author for using with ARC Publisher
+ANS Feed by Section for using with ARC Publisher